 Findings

-• Co-retweet similarity among IO agents grows 0.28 → 0.35 against a flat 0.11 organic baseline.
+- Co-retweet similarity among IO agents grew 0.28→0.35, against a stable 0.11 organic baseline.

 Connections